amit-upadhyay-IT/amit-upadhyay-IT.github.io/_tutorials/Recursions/exhaustive-search.md

 **What is prefix above?**

 `prefix` is really important thing.
 It is some data storage entity, it can be a string or a vector and any other type which may store one of the possible output in some call stack out of many call stacks.
 This parameter is remembering a set of choices we have made before the current call.
 If the prefix has `3` characters in it that means there were `3` calls before the current call of the function and those characters of that string (or set) represent the choices that were made by those calls.
-And I am gonna use the `prefix` and the current number to contribute overall answer to the problem.
+And I am gonna use the `prefix` and the current solution (number or char of the current subproblem) to contribute overall answer to the problem.
 At some point you get to the point where `prefix` is whole answer.

 - Often the search space consists of many decisions, each of which has several available choices.
 Example: When enumerating all 5-letter string, each of the 5-letter is a decision, and each of those decision has 26 possible choices.